A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Methodology: Level-Aware Signature-Based Change Point Detection

 \subsection{Computational Complexity}

 The computational complexity of the algorithm is dominated by the sliding window loop.
-Let $T$ be the length of the time series and $w$ be the window size.
-The loop runs approximately $T-2w$ times.
+Let $T$ be the length of the time series and $w_d$ be the window size.
+The loop runs approximately $T-2w_d$ times.
 Inside the loop, the most expensive operation is the signature computation.
-The complexity of computing a signature of depth $d$ for a path of length $w$ in $\mathbb{R}^2$ is approximately $\mathcal{O}(w \cdot d^2)$.
-Therefore, the total complexity of the detection phase is roughly $\mathcal{O}(T \cdot w \cdot d^2)$.
-Since $w$ and $d$ are small constants in practice, the algorithm's complexity scales linearly with the length of the time series, $\mathcal{O}(T)$.
-This linear scaling makes the methodology highly efficient and suitable for application to large-scale datasets containing many thousands of time series.
+Formally, the full truncated signature has $\sum_{k=0}^{d} m^k$ terms, equivalently $\sum_{k=1}^{d} m^k$ non-constant terms if the level-0 term is omitted by the implementation.
+For $N$ admissible window positions, the signature-computation term is approximately $\mathcal{O}(Nw_d\sum_{k=1}^{d}m^k)$.
+Thus, the detector scales linearly in $T$ only when the window size, path dimension, and truncation depth are treated as fixed constants.
+This fixed-depth, fixed-window regime is the one used in our experiments and is suitable for portfolio screening; production deployment still requires end-to-end load testing.